sreeramvajjhala-arch/cashcast-ai-cashflow-forecasting/README.md

 2. Compare categorization rules against the TF-IDF pipeline.
 3. Add behavioral features for recurring bills, impulse spending, and lifestyle inflation once the baseline metrics are recorded.

+## Dataset

+For the MVP, CashCast uses synthetic transaction data.

+The generator includes salary cycles, rent, subscriptions, weekend spending, utilities, shopping, and seasonal spending spikes.

+This allows the forecasting and categorization pipeline to be tested without using sensitive personal bank data.